TencentARC/ArcNerf/docs/models.md

 The converge is like:
 ![ngp](../assets/models/ngp.gif)

+### HDR-NeRF
+[HDR-NeRF](https://github.com/shsf0817/hdr-nerf) has the same structure as NeRF, so it directly inherits the NeRF class.
+Difference is that it has several tiny and separate mlps to map the hdr rgb value into ldr values.
+Most configs are the same as nerf.
+- exp_mlps: Use for define the exp_mlps structure.

 ------------------------------------------------------------------------
 ## bkg_model
 Here are the class of bkg_model, which concentrates on building the background.